Media portrayal of LGBTQ people: LGBTQ+ representation in children's media

 In June 2021, Abbey White of Insider stated that more than 90% of LGBTQ+ characters in children's animation are in shows that "require either a cable, satellite, streaming, or internet subscription to view them on first airing," cutting off those without paid TV or internet from seeing "animated representation meant to represent them."
 David Levine, the head of Moonbug Entertainment, which owns Cocomelon, said that kids television on broadcast networks has disappeared, adding that "a crazy percentage of animation, of any kind, is behind a 'paywall'" in part because of the rise of cable television and end of syndicated cartoon blocks.
 White also said this happened due to the growing popularity of cable television, FCC regulations on children's programming, and companies seeing cable as a money-making venture.
 They noted that advertisers played a role, indirectly, in "curbing LGBTQ+ animated kids' content on free stations," with shows disappearing if the content of a program is "deemed controversial by an advertiser," with the showrunner of The Hollow saying that networks take fewer chances and try to be safer due to their advertisers.
 Levine also noted that this differs from streaming services, where a person can "always vote" with their dollar, meaning that subscriptions can be ended if a user doesn't like the content.
 White further said that while many have pointed to YouTube as an "answer to the dearth of inclusive and free kids programming," it isn't free to access because content on the platform is often "age-inappropriate" and locked behind a paywall of its own.
 They also said that despite the decline of physical releases, streaming apps connected to them, which allow users to "download and save episodes to watch later without the internet".
 Other creators were even noted as cheering quietly for the "pirating of their content" or share curated clips from their respective shows.
+Complementing this, McInroy and Craig's 2017 qualitative study of LGBTQ emerging adults demonstrates that media representations play a significant role in how young people understand their identities.
+Their participants described traditional media as still dominated by narrow and stereotypical portrayals- white, cisgender and gay male-centric- but also acknowledged that even limited representation could help them feel less alone.
+The study found that new media offered more diverse, participatory and empowering depictions, allowing LGBTQ individuals to see more of themselves and their communities.